project-poodle/poodle/design.md

     - extended attributes (optional)

 - __poodle.fs:dir.filelist__
-  - this table keeps all directories to files mappings
+  - this Tablet keeps all directories to files mappings

 - each file metadata is 320 bytes (or less)
   - this keeps only core metadata information